rodamber/rc/project_1/README.md

 We made an analysis of the *betweeness centrality* of vertices on random and scale-free graphs.
-For that we created 20 graphs with 1000 vertices for each model and plotted average *betweeness centrality* in function of the degree, averaged over all 20 graphs.
+For that we created 20 graphs with 1000 vertices for each model and plotted the average *betweeness centrality* in function of the degree, averaged over all 20 graphs.
-For the random graphs, the probabilities used were 0, 0.05, 0.1, and so on, upto 1.
+For the random graphs, the probabilities used were 0, 0.05, 0.10, and so on, upto 1.